micahjsmith/FredData.jl/README.md

     shell> setx FRED_API_KEY 0123456789abcdef0123456789abcdef
     ```

-Another option, though less user-friendly, is to provide your API key to the constructor
+Another option is to provide your API key to the constructor every time you wish to use the
-every time you wish to use the package.
+package.

 3. Provide the `Fred` constructor with your API key directly.